 First, the internet revolution made our mail boxes obsolete to the point to which millennials don’t even know how to send letters anymore.
 Now, the same thing is happening to our money, hence to our wallets.
-This page will help our readers keep up with Bitcoin wallet technology.
+This page will help our readers keep up with bitcoin wallet technology.
 So before you set one up, take a look at our guide on bitcoin wallets.
 Find out how bitcoin wallets work, how to keep their contents safe from criminals and which are the top 5 bitcoin wallets out there.

 The software based wallet may not be as straight forward to install and maintain, although it allows you to keep complete control over the security of your coins.
 The web based wallet is easier to use but requires you to trust the third party keeping your coins in their cyber vault.

 Much like in the real world, the next step would be to determine which wallet brand better suits you.
 Here is a short list of our favorite bitcoin wallets to help you choose.